-A: On average, at least one notification per day and sometimes a cluster of notifications in a single day.
+A: 15-30 trades per month on average with at least one notification per day and sometimes a cluster of notifications in a single day.
 It’s rare if I don’t enter a trade or close a trade on a daily basis and if there’s no trades placed then I send out a notification stating that no trades were placed for that day.
-See below for an example of trade notifications received in a single day.
+See an example of Trade Notification Service.

 Q: What is the average length of your trades?